 Why a Firewire port on the original PlayStaion 2?

 NK: It was referred to as the “i-link port” and was used for networking consoles for multiplayer gameplay.
 The Gran Turismo franchise supported this feature.
 Following this, we introduced the PlayStaton 2 Network Adaptor which was taken advantage of by a number of software titles as online console gaming became more prevalent.

 What was your impression of the PlayStation Portable (PSP)?

 NK: With PSP, I was blown away by the sheer quality of the display and the diversity of its multimedia functions, such as a full browser, Wi-Fi, the ability for music and movie playback.
 The list goes on.
 It really was the “Swiss army knife” of gaming handhelds.
 Now with PlayStation Vita, we’re looking forward to another revolution in the handheld category.

-How has the PSP performed in Australia overall compared to other markets?
+How did the PSP perform in Australia compared to other markets?